huyustats/SCATS/doc/Usage.md

 ## Instruction about how to use SCATS

 The inputs of SCATS are aligned single-cell RNA-seq data in BAM format and a reference isoform annotation file (Ensembl/Refseq).
-User needs to specify `-task` to perform for each step:
+User needs to specify `-task` to perform in each step:
 ```
 SCATS.py -task <task>: